you like to Hold an ApHC-Approved Horse Show?

 $50 per judge for non-members.”

-to be held January through May must be postmarked no
+-Shows to be held January through May must be postmarked

 later than September 15 of the year prior to the show.

-to be held June through December must be postmarked no
+-Shows to be held June through December must be postmarked

 later than January 15 of the year of the show.

-received later than the above dates but complete in
+-Applications received later than the above dates but

-details and received at least 100 days prior to the first day of
+all details and received at least 100 days prior to the

-proposed show will be accepted, but such shows will not retain
+the proposed show will be accepted, but such shows will

-to their previous dates.
-No show changes will be made
+priority to their previous dates.
+No show changes will

 Special Guidelines and Considerations: